 Scrap metal recycling involves more than two steps.
 Once gathered, metals will go through a series of processes, from separation to preparation, to get them ready for recycling.
 Scrap recyclers need to ensure that metal moves efficiently so as not to disrupt the supply chain.
 In many cases, processing metals for recycling and repurposing will require moving them from one scrap yard to another.
 That means energy and fuel costs increase.
 You also have to take into account the production and transportation costs that the recycler will have to pay for.

 Each process will need a piece of equipment and some staff members to get the metal moving.
-The changes in these areas will undoubtedly affect scrap metal pricing in Perth.
+The changes in these areas will undoubtedly affect scrap metal prices in Perth.

 6. Importation Costs